chris-short/chrisshort.net/content/abstracts/devops-101.md

 slug = "devops-101"
-tags = ["devops", "job", "career", "culture", "the three ways", "people", "process", "tools", "cfp"] title = "DevOps 101"
+tags = ["devops", "job", "career", "culture", "the three ways", "people", "process", "tools", "cfp"] title = "DevOps 101" aliases = [
+    "/cfp/devops-101/"
+]
 +++

+*This talk has been deprecated and remains for reference*

 # Abstract